Signup for our emails

-Kelly Nokes joined WildEarth Guardians as Carnivore Advocate in June 2015.
+Kelly Nokes joined WildEarth Guardians as Carnivore Advocate in June 2015 and became Guardians' Transparency Staff Attorney in September 2017.
 She holds a J.D. and Masters of Environmental Law and Policy from Vermont Law School and a B.S. in Environmental Conservation and Outdoor Recreation Leadership & Management from Northern Michigan University.
 She is a barred attorney in the State of Montana.
 Kelly has been an active advocate for wild creatures and wild places throughout her career.
 She previously served as a legal intern with Western Environmental Law Center and Trustees for Alaska and came to the Guardians with a strong background in environmental education and program administration from her prior work with Columbia Riverkeeper and the Columbia Gorge Ecology Institute.
 An avid mountain biker and trail runner, Kelly can often be found on the trails exploring Montana's beautiful mountain landscape when not in the office.
 Email Kelly at: "knokes 'at' wildearthguardians 'dot' org" or call: 406.209.9545.

 Carol Norton is WildEarth Guardians’ Associate Director.
 Before coming to work at the Guardians, she spent over eight years working at Intel Corporation in Rio Rancho, NM in the information technology group as both a people and project manager.
 While there, she earned a Project Management Professional certification from Project Management International (PMI).
 Carol’s other positions have included running a family software business with her father, doing sales support for Apple Computer, and project management for the National Indian Business Association.
 Carol graduated from Brown University with a degree in Biology.
 Then she worked for the National Park Service for a year before starting a career in the technology field.
 She gladly returns to conservation--her true calling.
 Carol has lived in the Southwest since 1989 and has worked on a variety of issues here including land use and wilderness designation.
 Carol is an avid backpacker, hiker, and runner, which she does with her dog Paz whenever possible.
 Read Carol's Staff Origin Story "Why I Am A Guardian".
 Email Carol at: "cnorton 'at' wildearthguardians 'dot' org" or call: 505.440.7158.